jaimix4/smart-trash-bin-my-thesis/README.md

 **`AUTOMATIC WASTE SORTING EXPERIMENTATION USING A NOVEL SMART TRASH BIN WITH CNN`**

 By the time of this commit, the main purpose of this repository is to showcase my work for my master's applications.
 Dear admission committee I kindly ask to not share this repository, since a patent related to the robot is in process.
-Later on, more information that will be permanently available for public use, will be published.
+Later on, more information that will be permanently available and for public use, will be published.
 Thanks in advance!

 Summary in standard format: [thesis_summary.pdf](https://github.com/jaimix4/smart-trash-bin-my-thesis/files/6422415/thesis_summary.pdf)